 33. Wishpond.
 This lead generation and online marketing platform is great for small to medium-sized businesses that are looking to generate leads through social contests, landing pages, conversion-optimized popups, and forms.
 They also have an awesome email and automated marketing platform built-in.

 34. NinjaOutreach.
-This influencer prospecting and outreach tool can help you find key influencers to help you the right exposure for your content.
+This influencer prospecting and outreach tool can help you find key influencers to help you the right exposure for your online business content.
 What makes NinjaOutreach special is that you can do all of the outreach right within the tool.
 You can find content ideas, see which post are successful on different social media platforms, build a list of influencers to connect with, promote your content, and build a strong backlink portfolio.

 In The Launch While Working Formula, I cover a huge section on how to find profitable side business opportunities and how you can quickly validate them without spending a ton of time and money.
 Join me today.